June 16, 2024

 Third, do not make a statement at your wedding.
 I have seen people use the wedding day to settle the score.
 Do not do this.
 You will be remembered for this decision, not your ceremony.
 More importantly, your pictures will always tell a story that may have just been true in the moment.

-Fourth, no matter what your family structure is, do premarital counseling.
-A good minister or premarital counselor will talk about your family of origin and how that has shaped you.
+Fourth, no matter what your family structure is, get premarital counseling.
+A good minister or premarital counselor will discuss your family of origin and how that has shaped you.

 For more information about our premarital counseling program called SYMBIS, click here.